-- This program offers low interest loans to delead owner-occupied 1-4 family homes and residential condominiums that have been the borrower's principal residence for a minimum of one year.
+This program offers low interest loans to delead owner-occupied 1-4 family homes and residential condominiums.
+These must have been the borrower's principal residence for a minimum of one year.

-- MassHousing will not reimburse borrowers or contractors for work started before the loan closing.
+You will not be reimbursed for work started before the loan closing.

 HUD 203(K) Program